wsmd/is-plain/README.md

 ### Edge Cases Other Libraries Missed

-It's obvious that `is-plain` is not the smallest of the four, but the size wasn't the only thing I was after with `is-plain`.
-Most importantly, what I wanted to address is some of the edge cases and inconsistencies the other libraries have.
+It's obvious that `is-plain` is not the smallest of the four, but the size wasn't the only thing I was after.
+Most importantly, what I wanted to address is some of the edge cases the other libraries are missing.

 The following are some of the cases that causes inconsistent, arguably incorrect, results when one of the other three libraries is used (**note that in all of the following cases, `is-plain` considers these objects to be plain objects**).